-The Chatham County Juvenile Court, the Savannah Chatham County Public School System, and numerous community partners (including Deep Center) are working independently and concertedly to change child-serving institutions to shift a dominant culture of punishment and discipline to one of healing, care, and transformation.
-The goal is to ensure that Chatham County's children are afforded dignity, their full humanity, and the supports they need to heal, grow, and thrive despite the systemic barriers to their well-being.
-The Juvenile Court and SCCPSS, in partnership with many community organizations, are collaborating on innovative programs and assets, for instance, the Court's Work Readiness and Enrichment Program and Front Porch.
-And SCCPSS has, for example, opened the Early Learning Center at Henderson E. Formey, Jr. School.
-These new undertakings share a core recognition that the approach should be holistic, address the needs of the whole village, and admit that the policies and protocols of child-serving institutions often times do more harm than good.
+The Chatham County Juvenile Court, the SCCPSS, and numerous community partners (including Deep Center) are working independently and concertedly to urge child-serving institutions to shift from a dominant culture of punishment and discipline to one of healing, care, and transformation.
+The goal is to ensure Chatham County's children are afforded dignity, their full humanity, and the supports they need to heal, grow, and thrive, despite the systemic barriers to their well-being.
+The Juvenile Court and SCCPSS, in partnership with many community organizations, are collaborating on innovative programs and assets (i.e., the Court's Work Readiness and Enrichment Program and Front Porch.
+SCCPSS's Early Learning Center at Henderson E. Formey, Jr. School).
+These new undertakings share a core recognition that the approach should be holistic, address the needs of the whole village, and admit that the policies and protocols of child-serving institutions oftentimes do more harm than good.
 The burden of change, therefore, cannot reside only with young people.
-Adults stakeholders, too, need training and support to reflect on their own trauma and challenges, to understand how they might be passing on their hurt, and to be given the opportunity to heal themselves and adopt a whole new toolkit, based on restorative practices, for responding to young people.
+Adult stakeholders need training and support to reflect on their own trauma and challenges, to understand how they might be passing on their hurt, and to be given the opportunity to heal themselves and adopt a new restorative practices-focused toolkit for responding to young people.